nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Test case: `addi 1 t/technical r/8.6`<br>
        Expected: A technical interview with rating 8.6 is added to the first applicant in the list.
 Updated details of the applicant shown in the response area.
-       Working area shows the updated list of applicants.
+       Applicant area shows the updated list of applicants.

     1. Test case: `addi 0`<br>
        Expected: No interview is added to any applicant.
 Error details shown in the response area.
-Applicant list in working area remains the same.
+Applicant list in applicant area remains the same.

-    1. Other incorrect add interview commands to try: `addi`, `addi x`, `addi r/6.0` (where x is larger than the list size)<br>
+    1. Other incorrect add interview commands to try: `addi`, `addi x`, `addi r/6.0`, `addi 1 t/toolonginterviewtypeeeeeeeeeeeeeeee` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 ### Editing an interview of an applicant